Dan van Holst Pellekaan: Political career

 In Wilmington, following the announcement of the retirement of Graham Gunn, van Holst Pellekaan gained Liberal Party endorsement for the seat of Stuart; and was elected at the 2010 state election.

 Following the 2018 state election, van Holst Pellekaan was appointed as the Minister for Energy and Mining.
 On 25 November 2021, following the resignation of Vickie Chapman as deputy party leader and Deputy Premier, van Holst Pellekaan was elected as the new deputy leader, defeating David Speirs in a party room ballot.
 He was sworn in as Deputy Premier of South Australia that day.

 He lost his seat at the 2022 state election to independent Geoff Brock, who had transferred from the Frome following a redistribution.

-Interests

-Van Holst Pellekaan was listed as a “bronze sponsor” of the 2018 Kapunda Rodeo in the event programme.